Skip to main content

 Teams and Projects You Can Create

-You can create more than one team, though the number you can own depends on your plan: the free Evaluation plan lets you create up to two teams of your own, and paid plans raise that limit.
+You can create more than one team, though the number you can own depends on your plan: the free plan lets you own one team, and the paid plans raise that limit.
 Each team you own has its own plan, seats, and compute usage.
 Its projects stay separate from your other teams.
 Create a separate team whenever a line of work needs its own plan, its own collaborators, or its own data boundary.

 Joining a team that someone else owns never counts toward that limit.
 You can be a member of as many teams as you're invited to, whatever plan you're on, so being on the free plan never stops you from collaborating in other people's paid teams.
 When you reach the limit on teams you can create, Conspecta prompts you to upgrade.